laurakond/Stitch-Art-Guides-pp4/TESTING.md

     - I resolved this issue by removing the type attribute from the tags.
 I found the solution on [Stack Overflow](https://stackoverflow.com/questions/66918079/favicon-not-loading-in-django#:~:text=I%20had%20the%20same%20problem.,tags%2C%20the%20favicon%20started%20working) channel.

 **Comparing the current time to event time**
 - I wanted to compare the user’s current time and date with the tutorial’s set time and date.
 My initial code was only comparing the dates excluding the hours.
-Therefore, any tutorial that was clicked on on the current day, even when the time of the tutorial has passed, it would not prompt the expired event modal
+Therefore, any tutorial that was clicked on the current day, even when the time of the tutorial has passed, it would not prompt the expired event modal
     - I managed to resolve this by removing the `today.setHours(0, 0, 0, 0);` from the eventClick function, the code directly compared the current date and time with the event’s date and time.

     <details>